teojunda/tp/docs/UserGuide.md

 Welcome to TA Toolkit.
 We are confident that TA Toolkit will become your reliable ally throughout your journey as a CS2100 TA.
 This user guide offers you detailed documentation of TA Toolkit's capabilities.

-If this is your first encounter with CMC, ensure that the application has been downloaded.
+If this is your first encounter with TA Toolkit, ensure that the application has been downloaded.
 Please proceed to [Quick Start](#quick-start) for instructions on installing the application.

 If you would like to have a brief introduction of the application's interface,